Salemburg, North Carolina

 Salemburg is a town in Sampson County, North Carolina, United States.
-The population was 435 at the 2010 census.
+The population was 457 at the 2020 census.

-Salemburg is located on N.C.
-242 between U.S. Route 421 and N.C.
-24, 12 miles west of Clinton, 20 miles west of Interstate 40, 20 miles east of Interstate 95.
+History

 The town incorporated as Salemburg in 1905.

-History

 Salemburg was the home of the former Southwood College.
 The North Carolina Justice Academy operates out of the former college.
 The academy, a training institution of the North Carolina Department of Justice, has a staff of 82.

 The Marion Butler Birthplace and Howard-Royal House were added to the National Register of Historic Places in 1986.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.0 square miles (2.6 km^{2}), all land.

+Salemburg is located on NC 242, between US Route 421 and NC 24.
+The community is located 12 miles west of Clinton, 20 miles west of Interstate 40, and 20 miles east of Interstate 95.